thetechnikfreak/twobladeproxy/README.md

 # Twoblade Proxy

-This proxy connects Twoblade (and other clones), an email service built by FaceDev, and uses SHARP instead of the usual email protocol for normal email communication.
+This proxy connects [Twoblade](https://twoblade.com/) (and clones), an email service built by [FaceDev](https://github.com/face-hh), and uses SHARP instead of the usual email protocol for normal email communication.

 ## Setup